How to create links in HTML

 There are other values as well that you may use in the “rel” attribute:

-• alternate: May be used for the print version of that document etc.
+- alternate: May be used for the print version of that document etc.

-• search: It can be used to link search tool to the document
+- search: It can be used to link search tool to the document

-Using image as link rather text
+Using images as links rather than text

 As mentioned earlier, you may also images that are linked to the target pages.
 To make an image a link, simply use the <img> tag in place of anchor text.
-See the following demo:
+See the following example:

 This is how the image link was created in the above example: